 Harvills Hawthorn has a specialised group for children with complex communication needs.
-This group aims to support the social interaction and communication needs of the children in the group whilst also providing support to meet targets from EHCPs, Skills Ladders, Speech and Language Reports and other outside agency reports too.
-These targets will be selected by each child's class teacher and passed to the staff running the Hub and the SENDCo too.
+This group aims to support the social interaction and communication needs of the children in the group whilst also providing support to meet targets from EHCPs, Skills Ladders, Towards Independence Hierarchy and other outside agency reports too.